 Both Fort Lauderdale and Miami have amazing dining options.
 Foodies are sure to love both!
-The main difference is that dining in Miami is a lot more expensive.
-Pay particular attention to restaurants in Miami charging a service fee (like a mandatory tip), which can be confusing.
+The main difference is that dining in Miami can be a lot more expensive.
+Pay particular attention to restaurants in Miami Beach charging a service fee (like a mandatory tip), which can be confusing.
 In Fort Lauderdale, I never came across this.

 Ft.
 Lauderdale vs. Miami: Have you decided yet?

 When I decided to spend five nights in Fort Lauderdale on a whim, I wasn’t sure what to expect.
 Now that the trip is over, I’m so glad I went!
 Fort Lauderdale is a fun, culturally rich destination.
 You also can’t go wrong by choosing Miami (and I think all travel lovers should eventually visit both).
 But if you’ve already been to Miami once or twice and are looking for something different, I highly recommend checking out this beautiful city just about 30 miles to the north!

 Do you have any questions about Fort Lauderdale?
 Have you been before?
 Did I miss anything that I should go see on my next trip to the area?
 Leave a comment below and let me know!
 Thanks for reading!